 Cervical pillows and lumbar support pillows are gaining much momentum globally, especially since the development of the work-from-home niche.
 Mattress covers are another in-vogue accessory.
 Customers are now more concerned about what is inside their mattress and accessories, in order to protect their own wellbeing as well that of the environment.

-Market Overview: numbers run the game
+Market Overview: Numbers run the game

-Global : A market analysis report by Grand View Research states that the global home bedding market size was valued at USD 87.05 billion in 2021 and is expected to expand at a CAGR of 7.9 percent from 2022 to 2030.
+Global: A market analysis report by Grand View Research states that the global home bedding market size was valued at USD 87.05 billion in 2021 and is expected to expand at a CAGR of 7.9 percent from 2022 to 2030.
 The boom in the housing sector and growing consumer spending on home furnishings have expanded the growth scenario for the market

 Asia Pacific (APAC) accounted for the largest share of over 35.0 percent in 2021 and is expected to witness the fastest growth over the forecast period.
-The command of the home textile market in the region (China, India, and Japan) has resulted in wide availability of bedding textiles, thereby expanding the prevalence of bedding products in the residential and commercial sectors.
+The command of the home textile market in the region (China, India, and Japan) has resulted in the wide availability of bedding textiles, thereby expanding the prevalence of bedding products in the residential and commercial sectors.

-Further segment based analysis shows that bed linens raised the largest revenue share of about 25.0 percent in
+Further, segment-based analysis shows that bed linens raised the largest revenue share of about 25.0 percent in

 2021 and is expected to grow further over the forecast period.
 Consumer preferences towards quality and

-sustainable linens for healthier beds, greater comfort, and durability is a key factor in the segment’s growth.
+sustainable linens for healthier beds, greater comfort, and durability is a key factors in the segment’s growth.
 Another notable number would be the CAGR of 7.9 percent at which the blankets segment is expected to grow.
 The offline distribution channel held the largest revenue share of over 65.0 percent in 2021.

 in the bedding segment amounted to USD 776.70 million in 2022.
 The market is expected to grow annually by 8.34